kamilhan-karaismailoglu/Calculator/README.md

 # Calculator
 The program that does some math calculations.
 Made with C language.
-This program was written for Algorithms and Programming lecture.
+This program was written for the Algorithms and Programming lecture.